Currumbin Beach Chiropratic Clinic

 Q: If I have sciatica do I need surgery?

-A: If your sciatica is constant and persisting for 2-3 months then you may be a surgical candidate.
+A: Not normally.
+If your sciatica is constant and persisting for 2-3 months then you may be a surgical candidate.
 If it is causing progressive muscle weakness you would be more likely to require surgery.
 If you have any bowel or bladder incontinence or both legs are “giving way” then a more urgent surgical consultation may be advised.
 However, 90% of people with sciatica will improve with conservative care.
 An interesting scientific study showed that in the “long term” at 2 years or 10 years there was no difference in outcome in those having surgery vs. those that did not.
 An eminent neurosurgeon, Edward Caragee, M.D. from Stanford University wrote that the decision to operate is not a medical one, but is a social one.
 If you are not improving within 12 weeks then you may get better quicker with surgery.
 But, eventually even without surgery if you can manage the pain you will have the same result either way.

 Q: If my M.R.I. or C.T. shows a herniated disc can you help me?

 A: Herniated discs are very common.
 It has been found that they are often present in people who have no symptoms – even in 20 year olds!
 Experts now say that spinal changes such as herniated discs and arthritis are related to age (like graying hair or wrinkling skin) not symptoms.
 It appears that the difference between a person with a herniated disc who has no symptoms and one who has symptoms has to do with how their body is coping or stabilizing their back.
 Severity of pathology and individuality such as the degenerative and congenital size of the spinal canal effect the ability of the body to cope with space occupying pathology.
-At Currumbin Chiropratic Clinic we specialize in enhancing your functional ability to stabilize your back so that the disc bulge is not as relevant.
+We specialize in enhancing your functional ability to stabilize your back so that the disc bulge is not as relevant.
 Some instances may require surgical intervention and we are quick to advise a surgical opinion when conservative management is less indicated.

 Q: If I have had back or neck surgery can I see you post-operatively?